Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: An estimate

 Let $f(m)=m^2- (2n-3/2)m$ denote the under-braced term.
-By the elementary theory of quadratic univariate real functions, $f(m)$ decreases in the interval $[0, n-3/4]$.
+By the elementary theory of quadratic univariate real functions, $f(m)$ decreases in the closed interval $[0, n-3/4]$.
 This fact and $2\leq m\leq n-1$ imply that the largest value of $f(m)$ is $f(2)= 7-4n$.
 Substituting this value into \eqref{eq:mNbnShjgtjmLmSg}, we obtain that

-Finally, $\len L=\ANTube L$ and \eqref{eq:psTsrNkzmRtcZl} complete the proof of Theorem \ref{thm:est}. \end{proof}
+Finally, \eqref{eq:kZmbTrMknHgl} and \eqref{eq:psTsrNkzmRtcZl} complete the proof of Theorem \ref{thm:est}. \end{proof}

-\begin{remark} The first inequality in \eqref{eq:MzlrGnvhPtBl} is not sharp.
-To show this by an example, let $n=|\Jir D|=4$.
-Then $2n^2-10n+15$ is 7 but, no matter which $4$-element poset $\Jir D$ is, there is a slim semimodular lattice $L$ such that $|\Jir{\Con L}|\cong D$ and $\len L\leq 5$.
-If $\Jir D$ is the four-element ``Y poset''\footnote{The diagram of this poset is Y-shaped; this is where the name ``Y-poset'' comes from.}, then $\len L$ cannot be less than 5. \end{remark}
+\begin{remark} The inequality \eqref{eq:MzlrGnvhPtBl} is not sharp.
+Indeed, no matter which $4$-element poset $\Jir D$ is, there is a slim rectangular lattice $L$ such that $|\Jir{\Con L}|\cong D$ and $\len L\leq 5$ while $2n^2-10n+15$ for $n:=4$ is 7.
+Note that ``$\leq 5$'' is sharp for $n=4$; to see this, let $\Jir D$ be the 4-element poset with the ``Y-shaped diagram''. \end{remark}

 \begin{corollary} For $L$ in Part \textup{(A)} of Theorem \ref{thm:est}, $|L|\leq (2n^2-10n+15)^2<4n^4.$ \end{corollary}